johandahlberg/piper/README.md

 [![Build Status](https://travis-ci.org/johandahlberg/piper.png?branch=master)](https://travis-ci.org/johandahlberg/piper)

 A pipeline project for the [SNP&SEQ platform](http://www.molmed.medsci.uu.se/SNP+SEQ+Technology+Platform/) built on top of [GATK Queue](http://www.broadinstitute.org/gatk/guide/topic?name=intro#intro1306).
 Note that this project is under heavy development and might not be entirely stable at this point.
-It's also worth noting that this project has the primary goal of analyzing sequencing data from the SNP&SEQ platform and therefore has dependencies on metadata files which are unique created in the workflow of the platform, such as the `report.xml` which are delivered with sequencing data from our facility.
+It's also worth noting that this project has the primary goal of analyzing sequencing data from the SNP&SEQ platform and therefore has dependencies on metadata files which are created in the workflow of the platform, such as the `report.xml` which are delivered with sequencing data from our facility.
 I'd however be more than happy to support anyone interested in extending the pipeline to other contexts.

 Piper builds on the concept of standardized workflows for different next-generation sequencing applications.
 At the moment Piper supports the following workflows:

 * WholeGenome: Which is used for human whole genome sequencing data.
 This goes through alignment, alignment quality control, dataprocessing, variant calling and variant filtration according to the [best practice recommended by the Broad Institute](http://www.broadinstitute.org/gatk/guide/topic?name=best-practices), using primarily the GATK.
 * TruSeq and SureSelect human exome sequencing: These use basically the same pipeline as the whole genome pipeline, but with the modifications suggested in the [best practice document](http://www.broadinstitute.org/gatk/guide/topic?name=best-practices) for exome studies.
-* RNACounts: Which produces [FPKMs](http://cufflinks.cbcb.umd.edu/faq.html#fpkm) for transcripts of an existing reference annotation using Tophat for mapping and Cufflinks to produce the FPKMs.
 * Haloplex: Haloplex targeted sequencing analysis.
 Including alignment, data processing and variant calling.
+* RNACounts: Which produces [FPKMs](http://cufflinks.cbcb.umd.edu/faq.html#fpkm) for transcripts of an existing reference annotation using Tophat for mapping and Cufflinks to produce the FPKMs.
 * RNADifferentialExpression: This performs differential expression studies of transcripts of an existing reference annotation using Tophat for mapping and Cuffdiff for differential expression analysis.
 This can then be visualized using the [cummeRbund](http://compbio.mit.edu/cummeRbund/) R package.
 * Additionally Piper contains a DNAGeneralPipeline and a RNAGeneralPipeline which are used as templates for creating new workflows.
 These can also be used for creating workflows for species other that human - however they are not expected to work out of the box.
 You have been warned.